Aure-en/room/README.md

 Room - View site

-A furniture e-commerce website, made with React and Firebase, as an expansion of the Room Homepage Front End Mentors' project.
+A furniture e-commerce website, made with React and Firebase, as an expansion of the Room Homepage Front End Mentors' project (https://www.frontendmentor.io/challenges/room-homepage-BtdBY_ENq/intro).

 ## Features implemented